Sansho

 Sansho fits best when the priority is a recognized Prague restaurant with casual dress rather than a highly formal dress expectation.
 The Michelin Plate recognition helps mark it as a dining candidate to consider, while the casual dress code keeps the planning tone more relaxed.
 If you are comparing options, Café Imperial and Grand Cru are natural names to consider alongside Sansho, depending on the kind of meal you want to plan.
 The comparison is useful because it frames Sansho as one possible answer to the question of where to spend a meal in Prague, rather than as a one-size-fits-all choice.

-Because specific pricing, menu format, seating style, dietary-policy details are not verified here, avoid treating those as settled facts.
+Specific pricing, menu format, seating style, dietary-policy details should not be treated as settled facts.
 That caution is especially important if the meal has constraints: a fixed budget, a tight schedule, a larger party, or particular food requirements.
 Check the restaurant's current channels before booking, especially if timing, budget, or special requests matter to the group.
-With limited confirmed information, a direct confirmation is the difference between a confident reservation and an assumption.
+With limited information, a direct confirmation is the difference between a confident reservation and an assumption.

 Where it belongs in a Prague food itinerary